Top Photography Events to Attend in 2023

 WPPI specializes in the creative and business aspects of wedding and portrait photography and filmmaking.

-WPPI combines educational seminars with a major industry trade show and networking events, all designed around learning the latest techniques, building new relationships and growing a business in a friendly, fun environment – all at one time, in one place.
+WPPI combines educational seminars with a major industry trade show and networking events, all designed around learning the latest techniques, building new relationships, and growing a business in a friendly, fun environment – all at once, in one place.